tomasol/grpcreader/README.md

 Either of those will start a gRPC server on 0.0.0.0:50051 .

+Note that the plugins only talk with devmand, there is no direct connection to the managed device.

 # Devmand

 ## Configuration
-Devmand needs to be configured as well, see devmand's `doc/config-sample` folder for details.
+Devmand needs to be configured as well, example configuration is stored in devmand's `doc/config-sample` folder.
 ### plugin.json
 ```json
 {